Sriram6000/SA1-Invoice-Processing-Automation-Solution-Architecture/02-solution-approach/future-roadmap.md

 ## Future Roadmap

+This roadmap outlines the **next phase of enhancements** for the invoice automation solution.
+While the current architecture addresses the core business problem and automation needs, future enhancements will focus on delivering a more resilient, intelligent, and feature-rich platform.

 *   **API-based ERP Integration:** Transition from UI automation to direct ERP API integration for improved reliability.
 *   **Advanced AI Models:** Explore custom AI models for complex formats and multi-language support.
 *   **Multi-region Rollout:** Scale to additional regions and business units.